MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/purchasing-how-process-purchase-returns-cancellations.md

 When return shipments are combined on a credit memo and posted, then a posted purchase credit memo is created for the invoiced lines.
 The **Quantity Invoiced** field on the originating purchase return order is updated based on the invoiced quantity.
 However, this original purchase return order is not deleted, even if it has been fully received and invoiced, and you must therefore delete the purchase return order manually.

 > [!NOTE]
-> The following procedure assumes that there are several purchase return orders for the supplier, and that they have been posted as shipped.
+> The following procedure assumes that there are several purchase return orders for the vendor, and that they have been posted as shipped.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Purchase Credit Memos**, and then choose the related link.
 2. Choose the **New** action.